AlexThoma5/Milestone_project_2/README.md

 The site is designed to be user-friendly and accessible, it contains a simple layout and is responsive across all devices.
 Users can improve their mental arithmetic while enjoying the fun, competitive environment the 24 game provides.

+I initially developed my project in a dedicated test-build repository to create a safe environment for experimentation and learning.
+This approach allowed me to explore new ideas, test different features, and troubleshoot issues freely without worrying about maintaining a clean or organised repository.
+Overall I think this has helped my learning and allowed me to gain a better understanding of my project.

 [View Live Site.](https://alexthoma5.github.io/Milestone_project_2/) Hosted on GitHub Pages.

 ## Table Of Contents: